Orange Cold Brew Iced Tea

 1. Cold Brew the Black Tea

 Add the orange peel strips to the cold brew tea and let infuse for 10–12 minutes only, just until a fresh citrus aroma develops.
-Remove the peel promptly — longer contact adds bitterness and pithiness.
+Remove the peel promptly.
+Longer contact adds bitterness and pithiness — this window is longer than the 5-minute windows used for citrus peel in this collection’s hot-brewed preparations, reflecting the cold brew’s already-smooth, low-tannin character, which gives the peel slightly more room before any bitterness becomes noticeable.

-Stir in ½ cup fresh orange juice and taste.
-Add up to ¾ cup total only if needed.
-The juice should lightly sweeten and brighten the tea, not turn it into juice.
+Stir in 90ml of fresh orange juice and taste.
+Add more, up to 150ml total, only if needed.
+The juice should lightly sweeten and brighten the tea, not turn it into orange juice with tea in it — the goal throughout this preparation is restraint, with the cold brew’s own natural smoothness remaining the clear foundation.

 *Notes